 All of the top 10 racers of the Tour de France 2014 are on Twitter:

-Those who gained the most followers during the race are:
+The cyclists who gained the most followers during the race:

 We look forward to following more great cycling as it plays out on Twitter.
 In the meantime, you can follow some of the world’s top cyclists on this list.